Trump Admin NATO Contribution Review

 AFBytes Brief

-Reports indicate the Trump administration is considering reductions in U.S. aircraft, submarines, drones, and ships assigned to NATO operations.
+Reports indicate the Trump administration is considering reductions in U.S. aircraft, submarines, drones, and ships assigned to NATO.

 Why this matters

-Changes in U.S. military commitments to NATO can affect defense spending levels and the deployment patterns of American forces abroad.
+Changes in U.S. NATO commitments affect defense spending levels and alliance burden-sharing arrangements.

 Quick take